 A typical week of learning for our world schooling family

+However, there are common types of activities that we like to do, such as hiking, visiting museums, and practicing our writing.
 Here’s a snapshot of the subjects our world schooling family was exploring this past week:

 On Monday, we visited the Museum of the Rockies and explored their guitar exhibit.
 The kids had a fun time learning about how different instruments can make different sounds, and even how guitars have been made throughout the course of history.